-This section shows you how to set up a DSL or Ethernet Internet connection with the Broadband screens.
+You can set up a PON, DSL or Ethernet Internet connection with the Broadband screens.
 The screens vary by the connection mode, encapsulation type and IP mode (IPv6 or IPv4) you select.

 Set the Zyxel Device to Routing mode or Bridge mode on this connection as follows: